 The TSRP measures the TSR (which is generally the change in the trading price of a share of common stock plus dividends paid) on our common stock relative to the TSR of a group of publicly traded companies deemed comparable by the Compensation Committee (the "TSR Peer Group") over a three-year performance period starting on the grant date (the "Performance Period").
-The Performance Period for the 2021 TSRP is March 1, 2021, to January 31, 2024.
+The Performance Period for the 2022 TSRP is February 28, 2022, to January 31, 2025.

 As of the beginning of the Performance Period, participants are awarded performance-based units denominated in the number of shares earned if target performance is achieved ("Target TSR Shares").
-The number of Target TSR Shares granted to the NEOs in 2021 were as follows: Mr. Lynch, 23,366 shares; Ms. Gugino, 4,322 shares; Mr. Wetzel, 3,643 shares (including an additional pro-rated amount of 285 shares due to his promotion); Ms. Oyler, 2,190 shares; Mr. Boakye, 2,336 shares; and Mr. Norberg, 2,628 shares.
-If an executive is terminated without cause prior to the end of the Performance Period, the executive receives a pro rata payout based upon achievement of the award's performance element, provided at least 12 months of service have been provided during the Performance Period.
-No dividends paid by the Company on its common stock during the Performance Period will be paid to holders of Target TSR Shares during the Performance Period.
-Instead, dividends paid during the Performance Period will be deemed reinvested in additional share units on the exdividend date, and will be delivered only and to the extent the underlying TSR Shares are earned.
+The number of Target TSR Shares granted to the NEOs in 2022 were as follows: Mr. Lynch, 23,709 shares; Ms. Gugino, 3,943 shares; Mr. Wetzel, 5,068 shares (including an additional pro-rated amount of 944 shares due to his promotion); Ms. Clark, 2,523 shares (including an additional pro-rated amount of 461 shares due to her promotion); and Ms. Oyler, 2,191 shares.
+If an executive is terminated without cause prior to the end of the Performance Period, the executive receives a pro the Performance Period.
+No dividends paid by the Company on its common stock during the Performance Period are paid to holders of Target TSR Shares during the Performance Period.
+Instead, dividends paid during the Performance Period will be deemed reinvested in additional share units on the ex-dividend date, and will be delivered only and to the extent the underlying TSR Shares are earned.

-Target TSR Shares will vest and be converted into shares of our common stock at the end of the Performance Period if the TSR of our common stock is equal to the 55th percentile of the TSR of the TSR Peer Group.
+Target TSR Shares will vest and be converted into shares of our common stock at the end of the Performance Period if the TSR of our common stock is equal to the 55th percentile of the TSR of the companies in the TSR Peer Group.
 The actual number of TSR Shares that may be earned ranges from 0% to 150% of the Target TSR Shares according to the following table:

 PZZA Relative TSR vs. TSR Peer Group Companies Percentage of Target TSR Shares Earned

 >= 80 th Percentile 150%

-55th Percentile 100%
+55 th Percentile 100%

 25 th Percentile 33%

 < 25 th Percentile 0%